27 min read

 Make no mistake, I still loved my people.
 Apparently I can't not love people, which I’m grateful for or this could’ve gotten ugly.

-So I was compassionate about how I stood in my boundaries, making sure to communicate that I still love them I’m just taking care of myself.
-But I stuck with my guns and went through with it.
+So I was compassionate about how I stood in my boundaries, making sure to communicate that I still love them, I’m just taking care of myself.
+But I stuck with my commitment and went through with it.

 I showed up very differently because now I was making a very pointed commitment to care about myself, first, scary as that was.